gaelcolas/Sampler/README.md

 ### `Set-SamplerTaskVariable`

-This is an alias that points to a script file that is meant to be dot-source from (in) a build task.
+This is an alias that points to a script file that is meant to be dot-sourced from (in) a build task.
 The script will set common task variables for a build task.
-This function should normally never be called outside of a build task, but an exception can be tests, tests can call the alias to set the values prior to running tests.
+This function should normally never be called outside of a build task, but an exception can be tests; tests can call the alias to set the values prior to running tests.

 > **Note:** Running the command `Get-Help -Name 'Set-SamplerTaskVariable'` will
-> only return help for the alias, to see the comment-based help for the script,
+> only return help for the alias.
+To see the comment-based help for the script,
 > run:
 > ```powershell
 > Import-Module -Name Sampler